hflhhb/learngit/readme.txt

  -- git reset

-this is on master branch merge dev branch.
+this is on master branch merge dev branch -- remote 2 local.